Obadah-H/ML-Course_MISIS-University/3-ID3/README.md

 <img src="https://github.com/Obadah-H/ML-Course_MISIS-University/blob/master/3-ID3/Prune.png?raw=true">

-the accuracy is: 74.71%
+the accuracy is: 74.71%.

 The dataset is about rating cars according to their specs.
+Link: http://archive.ics.uci.edu/ml/datasets/Car+Evaluation.

-Link: http://archive.ics.uci.edu/ml/datasets/Car+Evaluation How to run it:
+How to run it:

 ```
 python3 (dataset) (Method) (HTML page)
 ```
-method: for cut: 0 , for pruning: 1
+method: for cut: 0 , for pruning: 1.
+For example:
-for example:

 ```
     python3 id3.py car.csv 1 out